Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_01_Basic_NoC_Design/README.md

 shows the quality of service achieved.

 ## Simulate the Design

 The Vivado simulator includes a Transaction View feature that provides a higher level waveform view of AXI bus transactions.
 During simulation use the Transaction View to observe the interface between the traffic generator and the NoC.
-On the design canvas, select the heavy wire that connects the `noc_tg M_AXI` port to the `axi_noc_0 S00_AXI` port.
+On the design canvas select the heavy wire that connects the `noc_tg M_AXI` port to the `axi_noc_0 S00_AXI` port.
 Right click and in the pop-up menu select **Mark Simulation**.
 This instructs the simulator to capture and display AXI-MM transactions on this wire.